rimaraf/static-blog/README.md

 # Static Jekyll based blog

 I've stitched together a no nonsense static webpage for blogging.
-It's based on Jekyll and easy (and free) to host on GitHub Pages.
+The curser next to the blog title is blinking as a prompt - just for fun.
+The site is based on Jekyll and easy (and free) to host on GitHub Pages.

 <img src="img/screenshot.png" width="500">